- Provide benefits to our current and future members;

 The Credit Union environment has changed significantly over the past number of years.
 We anticipate that our members’ technology expectations will continue to grow and remain as diverse as the multi-generations we serve.
 With these increasing costs associated with technology, regulation, higher tax burdens, and an increasing requirement for specialized talents, credit unions that can’t meet these challenges are finding it difficult to maintain a competitive place in the market.

 Over the last 5 years, the number of credit unions in Manitoba has decreased from 38 to 23.
 In fact, there were 65 credit unions in Manitoba in the year 2000.
 This decreasing trend in total number of credit unions continues both in Manitoba and across Canada.
 Credit unions have been merging to remain relevant and strong for the future.

-The financial projections anticipate that the new credit union would grow to $7.3 billion in total assets and would achieve approximately $48 million of Gross Operating Profit (GOP) by the end of Year 5, GOP being defined as income from operations before provision for loan losses, patronage and income taxes.
-The GOP is anticipated to increase annually as a result of the benefits and strength from the overall scale of the new organization, including but not limited to greater achieved revenues and continued realized costs efficiencies.
+The financial projections anticipate that the new credit union would grow to $6.9 billion in total assets and would achieve approximately $45 million of Gross Operating Profit (GOP) by the end of Year 5, GOP being defined as income from operations before provision for loan losses, patronage and income taxes.
+The GOP is anticipated to increase annually from Year 1 to Year 5 as a result of the benefits and strength from the overall scale of the new organization, including but not limited to greater achieved revenues and continued realized costs efficiencies.